The Duellists: Augsburg 1801

-Lubeck 1806
+Lübeck 1806

-D'Hubert starts serving in Lübeck.
+By 1806, d'Hubert's unit has been stationed in Lübeck.
 He is shocked to hear that the 7th Hussars have arrived in the city and that Feraud is now also a captain.
 Aware that in two weeks time he is to be promoted to major, d'Hubert attempts to slip away but fails to do it in time.
 Feraud challenges him to another duel.
-Before it, d'Hubert happens upon his former mistress Laura.
+Before it, d'Hubert happens upon his former lover Laura.
 She chastises him for continuing to duel Feraud, saying that he will eventually be killed, before bidding him a tearful farewell.
-In the encounter, d'Hubert slashes Feraud's forehead; with blood flowing into his eyes, Feraud can no longer see to fight.
-Considering himself the victor, d'Hubert leaves the field ebullient.
+In the encounter, which takes place on horseback, d'Hubert slashes Feraud's forehead; with blood flowing into his eyes, Feraud is not capable of continuing the duel.
+Considering himself the victor, d'Hubert leaves the field ebullient, jumping his horse over a cart.
 Soon afterwards, Feraud's regiment is posted to Spain while d'Hubert remains stationed in Northern Europe.

 Russia 1812

 The pair (both now colonels) chance upon each other during the French Army's retreat from Moscow, but are forced to cooperate after being separated from the main force.
-Russian Cossacks attack, forcing d'Hubert and Feraud to fight together instead of against each other.
-After they have driven off the enemy, d'Hubert offers Feraud a celebratory drink from his flask, but Feraud silently turns and walks away.
+Feraud asks for volunteers to go after Russian Cossacks and d'Hubert is the only one who will go with him.
+On foot they are surprised by one of the enemy on horseback, with three others in the distance.
+Feraud shoots the one closest to them and d'Hubert drives off the others by firing at them.
+Then d'Hubert jokes "Pistols next time", referring to their next duel and offers Feraud a celebratory drink from his flask, but Feraud silently turns and walks away.

 Tours 1814

-After Napoleon's exile to Elba, d'Hubert is now a brigadier-general recovering from a wound at the home of his sister Leonie in Tours.
+After Napoleon's exile to Elba, d'Hubert is now a brigadier-general recovering from a wartime injury at the home of his sister Leonie in Tours.
 She introduces him to Adele, the niece of her neighbour, and the couple fall in love.
 Colonel Perteley, a Bonapartist agent, attempts to recruit d'Hubert as rumours of Napoleon's imminent return from exile abound, but d'Hubert refuses.
 When Feraud, now a Bonapartist brigadier-general, learns this, he declares he always knew d'Hubert was a traitor.